 Going Out Tops for Grown-Ass Women

 But what kind of Going Out Top is great for grown-ass women?
 I'm glad you asked.
-I've been analyzing my wardrobe, the wardrobe of celebs and influencers, perusing the New Arrivals at apparel retailers, and have curated a collection of fun, sexy, chic, demure, elegant, edgy, and cool Going Out Tops for grown-ass women in a variety of sizes, styles, and pricepoints.
+I've been analyzing my wardrobe, the wardrobe of celebs and influencers, perusing the New Arrivals at apparel retailers, and share below the most popular and most universally stylish and flattering kinds of Going Out Tops for us grown women.

-Grown-Ass Woman May be MOBs but they Don't Look Like MOBs
+We May be MOBs but We Don't Look Like MOBs

 If you notice in these collages, there are no sequins, no beading, no sheer overlay, no sharkbite or high-low tunics.
 These details were in style in the past, but now they are pretty much only seen on MOB fashion, which is NOT what we want for a night out.